 Objectives Overview

 This project is now complete.
 The project spanned 6 months starting in April 2013 and finishing in October 2013.
-This funded a new developer to work with DM to implement the main project deliverables listed below.
+This funded a new developer to work with David Meredith to implement the main project deliverables listed below.
 Both deliverables were completed on time and were integrated into the GOCDB v5 source code.
 GOCDBv5 was released into production 2nd October.

 Extend the current ‘EGI’ and ‘Local’ data scoping logic to introduce multiple, non-exclusive scope tags.
 This allows resources to be grouped into one or more flexible categories such as ‘EGI’ ‘Local’ ‘EGI_TEST’ and ‘CLIP’.